deBeee/JobOffers/README.md

 - Spring Boot Web app
 - Uses Facade design pattern
 - Built on a modular monolith hexagonal architecture
-- Stores offers and user data in NoSQL database (MongoDB)
+- Stores offers and users data in NoSQL database (MongoDB)
 - Ensures code coverage with unit and integration tests
-- Fetches offers from external server on a schedule
+- Fetches offers from external server on a schedule using RestTemplate
 - Implements token authentication with Spring Boot Security
 - Utilizes Redis database caching
 - Features Angular frontend
 - Deployed on an AWS Linux EC2 server

 ### Technologies